alt text

 Exploring the Potential of Cooperative Robotics in Robot Art: The Art of Collaboration

 After a long hiatus, I have decided to revive my networked robotics projects.
 My long-term aim is to harness the power of cooperative robotics to explore the intersection of art and technology, with a focus on collaborative robot art.
-As a first step toward this goal, my friend and hardware design guru Ismet Atalar and I designed a very low-cost differential-drive mobile robot that can be easily tracked without expensive localisation hardware (the design is freely available, if you’re interested in building your own, everything you need is in the SyncSpark repository).
+As a first step toward this goal, my friend and hardware design guru Ismet Atalar and I designed very low-cost differential-drive mobile robots (called SparkNodes) that can be easily tracked without expensive localisation hardware (the design is freely available, if you’re interested in building your own, everything you need is in the SyncSpark repository).
 Our plan is to build 30–40 of these and use them to experiment with well-known formation control techniques, demonstrating how complex emergent behaviour can arise from simple rules.
 A beautiful example is the Boids algorithm.
 For a real-world glimpse of this phenomenon, have a look at this fish swarm behaviour I recorded at the magnificent aquarium of the Oceanographic Museum of Monaco.

-We will demonstrate these algorithms through a a multi-robot light installation with my colleague Dr. Michael Burke, who is an expert on robotics, computer vision, and machine learning.
+We will demonstrate these algorithms through a multi-robot light installation with my colleague Dr. Michael Burke, who is an expert on robotics, computer vision, and machine learning.

 Through all of this, I hope to advance the field of autonomous systems while creating captivating, dynamic collaborative artworks and, above all, having fun!